What is ‘metabolic conditioning’ and how does it help us build muscle and lose fat?

 - Focus primarily on walking/jogging/running for your exercise type.
 Become a good runner.

-To read more and see full workout examples, check out the Fat Loss Programming guide.
+To read more and see full workout examples, check out Fitness & Nutrition Programming for Beginners or shoot me a message.